Your adorable hamster and your even more adorable chinchilla (yes, I’m biased) playing together adorably.

 What Happens When You Bring A Chinchilla And A Hamster Together?

-Looking at the differences between chinchillas and hamsters, it becomes quite clear why the two species have trouble getting along.
+Chinchillas and hamsters look similar in some ways.
+However, looking at the differences between chinchillas and hamsters, it becomes quite clear why the two species have trouble getting along.

 If you bring a hamster’s cage near a chinchilla’s cage, both pets will get stressed.
 Both animals might start screeching or squeaking loudly.
 The chinchilla might try to attack or show aggression towards the hamsters.